-Entry load is considered as the charges levied by an asset management company whenever a consumer purchases mutual fund is called entry load.
+Entry load is considered as the charges levied by an asset management company whenever a consumer purchases mutual fund.
 It tends to increase the buying cost of consumer and it has been abolished for Indians by SEBI.

-From the perspective of many financial analyst, systematic investment plan is considered to be the best investment option for sustainable wealth creation for investors.
-Many investors get the suggestion for investing into mutual funds by using SIP because of the fact that they will able to overcome vagaries of stock market behaviour.
+From the perspective of many financial analysts, Systematic Investment Plan is considered to be the best investment option for sustainable wealth creation for investors.
+Many investors get the suggestion for investing into mutual funds by using SIP because of the fact that they will be able to overcome the vagaries of stock market behaviour.
 But, on the other hand not all the SIPs work for investors.
 Some investors who have been regularly investing in the mutual funds have also claimed that SIP has helped them in getting the higher returns.

-One never know how much cautious he remains to be while investing through SIP.
+One never knows how much cautious one will have to remain while investing through SIP.
 There are chances of making a mistake between returns and SIP.
 An investor is always advised to remain prudent while investing through SIP.
-Thus there are few more steps that one should needs to look for while investing in funds by SIP.
+Thus there are few more steps that one should look for while investing in funds by SIP:

 Investors are always advised to not initiate SIP in two similar kinds of schemes.
 It is advisable to investors to invest their money in different schemes of mutual fund.
 However it is seen that most of shareholders select almost same type of fund they chose before.
 Therefore it has become very important to find stocks like ITC, HDFC bank and many more such shares.
 Due to their longevity in financial markets these stocks are given higher preferences.
 Every new investor should check whether his invested funds has gained important exposure in similar stocks.
 In case, if the stocks of shareholder turn out be unstable performers then it might increase the chances for them.